 As his teacher for Principles of Biomedical Science, Human Body Systems, and Biomedical Innovation and his HOSA advisor, I have seen an extraordinary discipline in this student – which uniquely stands out from a flock of high-achieving students.

-Apple's feature of Shawn is available here and the WWDC18’s feature is available here.
+Apple's feature of Shawn and the WWDC18’s feature is available here.

 PLTW’s blog intends to serve as a forum for ideas and perspectives from across our network.
 The opinions expressed are those of each guest author.